-If you do not have a current affiliation with Duke, you can obtain borrowing privileges by joining the Friends of the Duke University Libraries with a donation of $100 or more.
+If you do not have a current affiliation with Duke, you can obtain borrowing privileges for one year by joining the Friends of the Duke University Libraries with a donation of $100 or more.

-A Friends' borrowers card allows you to check out print materials from:
+A Friends' borrowing card allows you to check out print materials from:

 - Perkins and Bostock Libraries